vkhazin/CacheService/README.md

 ```

 # Environments #
+## Dev ##
-Dev: http://cache-service-dev-ms.end-points.io/ (give it a min to warm up when it is slow)
+http://cache-service-dev-ms.end-points.io/ (give it a min to warm up when it is slow)
+https://cache-service-dev-ms.herokuapp.com/ (give it a min to warm up when it is slow)